 Plant drought tolerant species

-There has been huge interest in drought tolerant species this year, particularly succulents such as Hylotelephium takesimense ‘Atlantis’ (known to most of us as Sedum).
+There has been huge interest in drought tolerant plants this year, particularly succulents such as Hylotelephium takesimense ‘Atlantis’ (known to most of us as Sedum).
 This showy plant was awarded the prestigious honour of RHS Chelsea Plant of the Year 2019 and it certainly is eye-catching.

 There are plenty of other Sedum available too.
 Given a sunny spot with good drainage, they are always happy to tough it out at the front of my dry borders, attracting pollinating insects as an added bonus!